clement-escolano/blog/content/blog/signal-web.md

 * available even on restricted computers
 * no need to install an application

-For all these reasons, I stayed home on a sunny Sunday afternoon to set up my version of Signal on Web.
+For all these reasons, I stayed home on a sunny Sunday afternoon to set up my version of Signal Web.

 ## The objectives